 4. Dark Chocolate

-When you are trying to lose weight but still want to indulge in your chocolate every now and then, dark chocolate seems to be the best compromise, right?
+When you try to lose weight but still want to indulge in your chocolate now and then, dark chocolate seems to be the best compromise, right?
 Wrong!

 Only one ounce of dark chocolate contains 10 grams of carbs.